 About Preterm Birth

-According to the March of Dimes, preterm birth affects 15 million infants globally each year, with 1 million deaths occurring from prematurity.1 Of the 4 million babies born annually in the U.S., approximately one in nine, or approximately 11 percent, is born prematurely.
+According to the March of Dimes, globally preterm birth affects 15 million infants each year, with 1 million deaths occurring from prematurity.
+Of nearly 4 million babies born annually in the U.S., approximately one in ten is born prematurely.
 Preterm birth is defined as any birth before 37 weeks gestation, and is the leading cause of illness and death in newborns.
-Preterm birth is associated with a significantly increased risk of major long-term medical complications, including learning disabilities, cerebral palsy, chronic respiratory illness, intellectual disability, seizures, and vision and hearing loss.
-The complications from preterm birth can also extend beyond the first year of life, and can generate significant costs throughout the lives of affected children.
+Prematurity is associated with a significantly increased risk of major long-term medical complications, including learning disabilities, cerebral palsy, chronic respiratory illness, intellectual disability, seizures, and vision and hearing loss, and can generate significant costs throughout the lives of affected children.

 Andrew Sauter, CFO

 Continuum Health Communications